-Customer Experience Trends - Google wants to show parcel status
+Customer Experience Trends - Google wants to show package status

-Here are the latest trends summarised for you by the expert for after-sales customer experience.
+Here are the latest trends summarized for you by the expert for after-sales customer experience.

 After concerts comes sports: Amazon has entered the German market as a new player in live sports broadcasts.
-The US corporation has secured the rights for 16 top matches on Tuesday - and wants above all to bind customers to the platform, reports Deutschlandfunk.
+The U.S. group has secured the rights to 16 top Tuesday matches - and aims primarily to bind customers to the platform, reports Deutschlandfunk.

-This is oil on the fire of data protectionists: In Lufthansa's frequent flyer programme Miles & More, users who logged into their Miles & More account were at times able to view profile data of other user accounts and redeem other people's miles, writes Heise.de.
+This is oil in the fire of data protectionists: at Lufthansa's frequent flyer program Miles & More, users who logged into their Miles & More account could at times view profile data of other user accounts and redeem third-party miles, writes Heise.de.

-Less of a nice present for Payback, but strategically the right direction for Galeria Karstadt Kaufhof: the newly formed department stores' group is dropping out of the customer card system and wants to develop its own solution.
-The company can fall back on the Karstadt platform for this, reports the "Handelsjournal".
+Less of a nice present for Payback, but strategically the right direction for Galeria Karstadt Kaufhof: the newly formed department store group is dropping out of the customer card system and wants to develop its own solution.
+The company can draw on the Karstadt platform for this, reports the "Handelsjournal".

 COOPERATE OTO READY AND CONRAD CONNECT.

 Customer loyalty at its best is when the customer simply reorders the same product over and over again without a second thought.
 Otto and Conrad are now setting the course for this.
-For its smart ordering option "Otto ready", the Hamburg-based mail order company is now relying on Conrad Connect - and is thus strengthening its position as one of the leading IoT project platforms, according to channelpartner.de .
+For its smart ordering option "Otto ready", the Hamburg-based mail order company is now relying on Conrad Connect - and thus strengthening its position as one of the leading IoT project platforms, can be read on channelpartner.de .